ALL HYDRANTS ARE REQUIRED TO BE FLUSHED TWICE ANNUALLY

 A minimum flushing velocity (>5 fps) can be maintained in the pipeline to be flushed.

 The following items are also developed for each sequence: minimum flushing time, total flushing volume and pipeline length, flushing velocity of every pipeline in each sequence, and the minimum number of valves to operate, in addition to available flow at minimum residual pressures.
-The hydraulic impact of each flushing sequence is also monitored to ensure the desired minimum pressure is maintained throughout the flush zone while maintaining a desired flushing velocity.
+The hydraulic impact of each flushing sequence is also monitored to ensure the desired minimum pressure is maintained throughout the flush zone while maintaining the desired flushing velocity.

 Benefits of flushing at higher velocities: scouring of sediment, biofilm, corrosion products, tuberculation, and can improve taste and odor issues.
 UDF is a more effective way of cleaning than conventional flushing and uses less water than conventional flushing.